NVIDIA/DIGITS/examples/regression/README.md

 ![test image](test.png)

 Now that we have created the required files, we may create the dataset using DIGITS.
-On the main page, click `New Dataset\Images\Other`:
+On the main page, select the `Datasets` tab then click `New Dataset>Images>Other`:

 ![Create generic dataset](create-generic-dataset.png)